Musman776/State_Management_MultiProvider/README.md

-# State Management using MultiProvider
+# State Management using Provider

-using provider observe the changes by cunsumer in multipule widgets without rebuild the entire scaffold
+This project contains two different directories with different working to observe the changes using provider by cunsumer with desired widget.
+The purpose of this example is understanding of basic knowladge of Provider.

 ## Getting Started